Read Write Inc - Our Phonics Scheme

 The children are assessed regularly and grouped according to their ability.
 They will work with a RWI trained teacher or teaching assistant.
 In addition to the RWI, children will also be working on writing skills in their classes with their own teacher.

-The Read Write Inc Manager at the St Joseph’s Catholic Primary School is Mrs Dawes.
+The Read Write Inc Manager at the St Joseph’s Catholic Primary School is Miss Stewart.
 If you have any questions or need any guidance on the programme, please pop into the school office or give them a call and they will arrange an appointment for you.

 What is so great about Singapore Maths?